 Experiment and Eliminate Foods that Cause Your Baby Gas

-Many foods that you eat and cause your baby to be gassy, fussy or even have skin reactions.
-The most common trigger foods are: eggs, soy, gluten, dairy, spicy foods, garlic, chocolate, raw vegetables, “gassy” vegetables (cabbage, Brussels sprouts, onion, cauliflower, broccoli), peppers, citrus, caffeine.
+A variety of foods that you eat, even if they are healthy foods, can cause your baby to be gassy, fussy or even have skin reactions.
+The most common trigger foods are eggs, soy, gluten, dairy, spicy foods, garlic, chocolate, raw vegetables, “gassy” vegetables (cabbage, Brussels sprouts, onion, cauliflower, broccoli), peppers, citrus, and caffeine.

-The best way to do this is to eat the same foods with each meal, that way you can recognize when your baby has gas, think of what you ate and then eliminate the foods that may be triggering the gas.
+The best way to do this is to eat the same foods with each meal, that way you can recognize when your baby has gas, think of the particular food you ate and then eliminate the foods that may be triggering the gas.

 Pay attention to your toxin exposure

-If there is ever a time to pay attention to your food quality, cleaning products, and skincare and makeup, it is while breastfeeding (and during pregnancy).
-Not only do many toxins act as endocrine disruptors, which can impart hormone repair postpartum, but these toxins are transferred to your baby through breast milk.
+If there is ever a time to pay attention to your food quality, cleaning products, and beauty items, it’s while pregnant and breastfeeding.
+Not only do many toxins act as endocrine disruptors, which can impair hormone repair postpartum, but these toxins are transferred to your baby through breast milk.

-The biggest offenders?
-(1) Food sources, conventional meat where the animal was fed GMO feed and pumped with hormones and antibiotics, and conventional produce that was sprayed with pesticides, which is why grass-fed, pasture raised and organic is so important.
-(2) Personal care products such as deodorant, lipstick, moisturizers, sunscreens, makeup and cleaning supplies such as laundry detergent.
-Instead choose from safer brands like Beautycounter, Primally Pure and Branch Basics.
+- Food sources, conventional meat where the animal was fed GMO feed and pumped with hormones and antibiotics, and conventional produce that was sprayed with pesticides, which is why grass-fed, pasture-raised, and organic is so important.

-- Prepare & Set the Scene—Give yourself a minute to grab water, get in a comfy spot and create a calming environment for you, this will make for a much better feeding session for both you and baby!
-Most likely if you are on a schedule you will know, within plus or minus 15 minutes, when your baby needs to eat, so take the time to prep ahead.
+- Prepare & Set the Scene—Give yourself a minute to grab water, get in a comfy spot and create a calming environment for youself, this will make for a much better feeding session for both you and baby!
+Most likely, if you are on a schedule, you will know, within plus or minus 15 minutes, when your baby needs to eat, so take the time to prep ahead.

 - Make it a Team Effort—It took two to make a baby, so have your team help!!
 Even if that is just bringing you a glass of water or a snack.

-- Get help from a lactation consultant—I guarantee I would have given up if it wasn’t for the most amazing angle from above who helped me and Remington.
+- Get help from a lactation consultant—I guarantee I would have given up if it wasn’t for the most amazing angel from above who helped Remington and me.
 They are lifesavers!